 AT-001 is a novel ARI with broad systemic exposure and peripheral nerve permeability that we are developing for the treatment of diabetic cardiomyopathy, or DbCM, a fatal fibrosis of the heart, for which no treatments are available.
 We completed a Phase 1/2 clinical trial evaluating AT-001 in approximately 120 patients with type 2 diabetes, in which no drug-related adverse effects or tolerability issues were observed.
-In September 2019, we announced the initiation of a Phase 3 registrational trial for AT-001 in DbCM.
-The study, called ARISE-HF, will investigate AT-001's ability to improve or prevent the decline of functional capacity in patients with DbCM at high risk of progression to overt heart failure.
+In September 2019, we announced the initiation of a Phase 3 registrational trial of AT-001 in DbCM.
+The study, called ARISE-HF, is designed to evaluate AT-001's ability to improve or prevent the decline of functional capacity in patients with DbCM at high risk of progression to overt heart failure.
+Although we did experience enrollment delays in 2020 associated with the Covid-19 pandemic, modifications were made to the trial to include additional sites and geographies to address Covid-19-related issues.
+We expect the study to be fully enrolled in 2021.